LakshitAgarwal/DwellDuo/README.md

 #Getting Started with DwellDuo

 Welcome to DwellDuo!
-To get this project up and running on your local environment, follow the simple steps outlined below.
+To get this project up and running in your local environment, follow the simple steps outlined below.
 These instructions assume you have a basic understanding of terminal or command line usage.

 Prerequisites
 Before you begin, ensure you have Node.js and npm (Node Package Manager) installed on your system.
 If you're unsure whether you have them or need to install them, you can find the instructions on the official Node.js website.